 We have never declared or paid any dividends on our common stock and do not intend to pay any dividends in the foreseeable future.
+In addition, pursuant to our Loan Agreement, we are prohibited from paying cash dividends.
 We anticipate that we will retain all of our future earnings for use in the operation of our business and for general corporate purposes.
 Any determination to pay dividends in the future will be at the discretion of our board of directors.
 Accordingly, investors must rely on sales of their common stock after price appreciation, which may never occur, as the only way to realize any future gains on their investments.